14 Reasons to burn Incense and the benefits

 Vectis Karma is here to help you choose the Incense that suits your needs and budget best.
 Do contact us with any questions you have or advice you seek. eMail us HERE.

-Read further about Incense in general HERE, which includes how sticks are made and comparisons between Japanese, Indian and Tibetan Incense Sticks.
+Read here, for information about Incense in general, which includes how sticks are made and comparisons between Japanese, Indian and Tibetan Incense Sticks.